 “But what of the historians?
 The 5th century had bequeathed two major narrative styles, the linear epic style of Herodotus and the antithetical realistic style of Thucydides, which were associated with two different views of the world—the encomiastic Herodotus world of moral achievement and cosmic law versus Thucydidean pessimism and irony….”
 Doyne Dawson, The Origins of Western Warfare: Militarism and Morality in the Ancient World, Westview Press, Boulder, Colorado, 1996, p.
 95.

-After millennia of crushed dissidence, progressive organizations have become hopelessly Balkanized, which means chopped up piecemeal and thus rendered ineffectual.
-Many social activists have worsened their political impotence through exclusionist identity politics, mutual ostracism, special interest bickering, petty private grievances and nit-picking ideological puritanism.
-In this way, much more pragmatic, disciplined and cohesive weapons elites have managed to defeat them in detail.
+After millennia of crushed dissidence, progressive organizations have become Balkanized, which means chopped up piecemeal and rendered ineffectual.
+Many social activists have worsened their political impotence through exclusive identity politics, mutual ostracism, special interest bickering, petty private grievances and nit-picking ideological puritanism.
+As a result, much more pragmatic, disciplined and cohesive weapons elites have defeated them in detail.

-Rejecting holistic transformation, weapon dissidents opt for endless hairsplitting, moral compromise and existential despair.
-Indifferent to genuine peace and progress that they assume are quite beyond their grasp, they turn into conformist adherents of a “loyal opposition.”
+Rejecting holistic transformation, weapon dissidents have opted for endless hairsplitting, moral compromise and existential despair.
+Indifferent to genuine peace and progress that they assume are quite beyond their grasp, they’ve become conformist adherents of a “loyal opposition.”
 They are emotionally invested in token resistance against a thriving weapon state that grows stronger from their trifling resistance.
 Too bad for those who challenge their fragmented conformism!

-Recall that body builders push and pull their muscles like taffy against resistance.
-In roughly the same way, weapon states exploit their weapon dissidents.
+Recall that body builders push and pull their muscles, like taffy against resistance.
+In roughly the same way, weapon states grow stronger by exploiting their weapon dissidents.
 Thus, the clichéd yammering of the average weapon dissident makes his weapon state stronger, subtler and more difficult to bring down.

-On occasion, a breakthrough peace movement manages to dissolve its weapon state.
-This lopsided relaxation of weapon technology is usually fatal for the society involved, given the preponderance of hungry outsiders armed to the teeth.
+Sometimes, a breakthrough peace movement will manage to dissolve its weapon state.
+This lopsided relaxation of weapon technology is usually fatal for the society involved, given the prevalence of hungry outsiders armed to the teeth.
 So success at peace has never been encouraged in the past.
 Today’s fashionable “community activism” is a continuation of thousands of years of ineffectual (indeed, inversely effective) weapon dissidence.

-My mailbox bursts with a flood of rival solicitations for my pitiful charitable contribution, each appeal more heart-rending than the last.
-None of them seeks anything more than a check that magically disappears with the promise that it will support some worthy cause, probably to pay for more solicitation mail.
+My mailbox bursts under a flood of rival solicitations for my pitiful charitable contribution, each appeal more heart-rending than the last.
+None of them seeks anything more than a check that magically disappears with the promise that it will support some worthy cause, probably to finance more solicitation mail.

-On the other hand, our institutions vacuum fortunes from our pay packets to deploy the means, justify the motives and develop the opportunities for mass murder.
-The beneficiaries of thousands of years of successful propaganda, weapon managers think holistically and plan monolithically.
-Their international transactions and expenditures are pseudo-voluntary, free spending and largely independent of outside influence.
+On the other hand, our institutions vacuum fortunes from our weekly pay packets to deploy the means, justify the motives and develop the opportunities for mass murder.
+The beneficiaries of thousands of years of successful propaganda, weapon managers think holistically and plan massively.
+Their international transactions and expenditures are pseudo-voluntary, free spending and for the most part independent of outside influence.

-Just like after the Franco-Prussian War, the leadership on both sides has more in common with one another, during their minuet of death, than with their own info proletariat carefully lined up for massacre.
-Those who disagree with their goals will be marginalized into a political minority both voiceless and trivial (by definition, not by numbers), no matter how many of us there are or how sensible our proposals, thanks to our historical incoherence and hysterical paralysis.
+Just like after the Franco-Prussian War, the leadership on both sides holds more in common with each other, during their minuet of death, than with their own info proletariat carefully lined up for massacre.
+Those who disapprove of their goals will be marginalized into a political minority both voiceless and trivial (by definition, not by numbers), no matter how many of us there are or how sensible our proposals, thanks to our historical incoherence and hysterical paralysis.

 After thousands of years of defeat, rejection and Balkanization (and the rare, absolutely lethal success), standard-issue weapon dissidents have become divisive, elitist, holier-than-thou, miserly, exclusive, reductive and atomistic.
 They have satisfied themselves with empty dramatics, ritual bonding in adversity, moralistic self-indulgence and existential despair.
 Thus have we honored our long tradition of defeat.
 Most of us would rather keep things that way indefinitely.
 We would rather not alarm ourselves by grabbing real, transformational power.
 The prospect scares me, too.
 So what?
 As if we had any other choice but successful transformation at this point in time.

 Thus – every hour on the hour – the media announce fresh weapon triumphs and peace tragedies.
-Progressives cannot master the political mainstream until they have rallied around a hyper-complex platform of inclusive, cooperative and mutualistic reforms under the control of local progressives who have become experts in these domains.
-In other words, until we’ve maximized Learning planet-wide.
+Progressives will never master the political mainstream until they have rallied around a hyper-complex platform of inclusive, cooperative and mutualistic reforms under the control of local progressives who have become experts in these domains.
+In other words, until Learning has been maximized planet-wide.

-Some text – perhaps this one, perhaps another better? – may catapult to world power its international, interdenominational and interethnic adherents of every age, sex and class.
+Some text – perhaps this one, perhaps a better one? – may catapult to world power its international, interdenominational and interethnic adherents of every age, sex and class.
 This could happen more readily than you might think.
-Like other hidden truths, it is just a question of time and numbers: the time it would take to spread this understanding and the number of those who’ve understood.
+Like other hidden truths, it is just a question of time and numbers: the time it would take to spread this understanding and the number of those who’d understood.

-Like a vampire caught out in daylight, weapon mentality cannot survive full exposure to the truth.
+Like a vampire caught out in sunlight, weapon mentality cannot survive full exposure to the truth.

 This transition could be as swift and unforeseen as the U.S.S.R.’s perestroika.
 Modern-day leaders – suddenly rendered powerless, clueless and dumbfounded by the exhaustion of “inexhaustible” energy supplies and/or orthodox power structures – could abandon their posts all at once.
 In the absence of an organizational framework like Learner, this transition could become horribly destructive—simply put, the mafia will take over the world, and the worst political horrors will roll out like clockwork.
 Does that not bring current events into focus?

 As our civilization polarizes between luxuriant minorities and restless majorities, as reason and rights fade from public discourse, raw greed becomes the final arbiter of more and more new policy.
-But even shifty greed must find its rightful place.
-Well-regulated cooperatives of plenty shall welcome private enterprise – that wellspring of innovation and abundance – provided every citizen has access to the same basic benefits.
+But even this shifty greed must find a rightful place.
+Well-regulated cooperatives of plenty will welcome private enterprise – that wellspring of innovation and abundance – provided every citizen gains access to the same basic benefits.

 Despite their inflated privileges, info elites are just as vulnerable to false beliefs – both self-inflicted and out-sourced – as are info proletarians.
-In order to guarantee dependable benefits for themselves and their dearest (as opposed to rickety perks they must defend at gunpoint), info elites must find new ways to generate sustainable abundance and adopt harmless rituals that redirect fearful aggression, destructive diligence and harmful ideas.
+In order to guarantee dependable benefits for themselves and their dearest (as opposed to rickety perks they must defend at gunpoint), info elites must find new ways to generate sustainable abundance; they will have to adopt harmless rituals that redirect fearful aggression, destructive diligence and harmful ideas.

 Among the tools info elites use to manage their partisans, greed is second only to fear.
 Learners won’t tempt them to abandon their conspiracies of greed until our shared vocabulary and purpose outwit their hysterical avarice.
 Learner doctrine must be clear, concise and immune to prejudice, cupidity and panic.
 There must be a plan or a series of plans that most people will adopt because they see a better chance to benefit cooperatively (or merely survive) within the plan, regardless of their origin and status.

 The belief is obsolete that ordinary people can be punished into better behavior.
 The more penalties imposed beyond the necessary minimum, the more resistance—automatically.
-Weapon managers are the only ones to profit from this tailspin of coercion and defiance.
+Weapon managers are the only ones who benefit from this tailspin of coercion and defiance.